 Condiments, Spices, and Herbs to Avoid

 When buying condiments, check the label every single time.
 Plenty of brands include added sugar and harmful, unnecessary additives.
 When buying spices, avoid spice blends, as they may contain added sugar.

 Drinks and Liquids Shopping List

-When it comes to beverages, water will always be your safest choice.
-There are plenty of other options, including dairy-free alternatives, coffee, tea and sparkling water.
+When it comes to beverages, water will always be the safest choice.
+There are plenty of other options, including dairy-free alternatives, coffee, tea, and sparkling water.

 With certain products, like kombucha and coconut water, make sure to double-check the label to ensure they are low in sugar and carbohydrates.